networknt/light-doc/content/en/development/best-practices/debug-log.md

 reviewed: true
 ---

-When you have an application that is not working as expected, the first thing would be checking the application logs to see if there are any error there.
-Even there are no errors, the information in logs can significantly help developers or supporters to understand how the application is working and where it stops.
+When you have an application that is not working as expected, the first thing would be checking the application logs to see if there are any errors there.
+Even if there are no errors, the information in logs can significantly help developers or supporters to understand how the application is working and where it stops.

 In production or any official testing environment, logging level must be set on error so that the application can focus on the business logic other than handling the logging.
 When an error occurs, it would be better to turn on the debug to collect more information about the suspicious subsystem or microservice.